leonardblier/alrao/README.md

 The available models are VGG19, GoogLeNet, MobileNetV2, SENet18.

 ## Sample script for using Alrao with recurrent models on PTB

 The script `main_rnn.py` trains a recurrent neural networks on PTB with a LSTM.

-The main options are:
+By default, the LSTM is trained for word prediction with a backpropagation through time (bptt) of 35.
+The setup given in the paper is obtained with the following options:
 ```
---no-cuda             disable cuda
---epochs EPOCHS       number of epochs for phase 1 (default: 50)
---optimizer OPTIMIZER
-                      optimizer (default: SGD) {Adam, SGD}
---lr LR               learning rate, when used without alrao
---use_alrao           multiple learning rates
---minlr MINLR         minimum LR in alrao (eta_min)
---maxlr MAXLR         maximum LR in alrao (eta_max)
---nb_class NB_CLASS   number of classifiers before the switch
+python main_rnn.py --char_prediction --bptt=70
 ```

-More options are available.
+Options given in the previous section are also available, as well as LSTM specific options (number of layers, size of the embedding, etc.).
 Check it by running `python main_rnn.py --help`.

+Note: in the code, the loss is computed with the natural logarithm, and not with the binary logarithm as mentioned in the paper.
+Thus, a conversion is necessary.

 ## How to use Alrao on custom models